wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-connect-to-redis-using-memcache-protocol.md

 After you download the file, unzip and upload the **php\_memcache.dll** into the **d:\\home\\site\\wwwroot\\bin\\ext\\** directory.
 After the php_memcache.dll is uploaded into the web app, you need to enable the extension to the PHP Runtime.
 To enable the Memcache extension in the Azure Management Portal, open the **Configure** of your the web app, then add a new app setting with the key of **PHP\_EXTENSIONS** and the value **bin\\ext\\php_memcache.dll**.

-> [AZURE.NOTE] If the web site needs to load multiple PHP extensions, the value of PHP_EXTENSIONS should be a comma delimited list of relative paths to DLL files.
+> [AZURE.NOTE] If the web app needs to load multiple PHP extensions, the value of PHP_EXTENSIONS should be a comma delimited list of relative paths to DLL files.

 Once finished, click **Save**.